Dirar ibn al-Azwar: Battle of Ajnadayn

-According to George Nafziger, Dhiraar accomplished several impressive feats during the Battle of Ajnadayn, where he reportedly slew multiple Byzantine champions including two provincial governors.
+According to George Nafziger, Dhiraar accomplished several impressive feats during the Battle of Ajnadayn, where he reportedly slew multiple Byzantine champions, including two provincial governors.
 At one point, Dhiraar impetuously confronted Khalid and asked:

 "Why are we waiting when Allah, the Most High, is on our side?
 By Allah, our enemies will think that we are afraid of them.
 Order the attack, and we shall attack with you."

-Waqidi recorded another event in which Dhiraar duels against Vahan.
+Al-Waqidi recorded another event in which Dhiraar duelled against Vahan.
 Dhiraar unfastened and discarded his armor and upper garments during the duel, thus continuing bare-chested.
-In a very fierce duel, Dhiraar eventually spears Vahan through the chest, killing him.
-He then continues on, charging through the Byzantine ranks and killing at least three dozen Byzantine soldiers alone, according to witnesses.
+In a very fierce duel, Dhiraar eventually speared Vahan through the chest, killing him.
+He then continued on, charging through the Byzantine ranks and killing at least three dozen Byzantine soldiers alone, according to witnesses.
 The deaths of the Byzantine commanders sowed disorder and loss of morale among the Byzantine ranks, which Khalid used to his strategic advantage.

 Further battles in Levant

 After the defeat of the Byzantine-allied Ghassanids by April 24, Khalid's force was able to enter Bosra, Syria almost unopposed.
-Dhiraar once captured by Byzantine forces during the Battle of Eagle Pass, which occurred during the siege of Damascus.
-Shortly later, he was rescued by a team led by his sister, Khawlah ibnt al-Azwar.
-Then as Dhiraar participated in the Siege of Damascus.
-Later in the same year, Dhiraar were appointed by Khalid as cavalry commander during the battle of Fahl.
+Dhiraar was captured once by Byzantine forces during the Battle of Eagle Pass, which occurred during the siege of Damascus.
+Shortly after, he was rescued by a team led by his sister, Khawla bint al-Azwar.
+Dhiraar then participated in the siege of Damascus.
+Later in the same year, Dhiraar was appointed by Khalid to be cavalry commander during the battle of Fahl.

-During the siege of al-Rastan, it is recorded that the supreme commander of Rashidun, Abu Ubaydah, employing a certain plan that allowed Dhiraar and about 20 warriors which included al-Musayyab ibn Najaba, Dhu'l Kala al-Himyari, Amr ibn Ma'adi Yakrib al-Zubaydi, Hashim ibn Utba, Qays ibn Makshuh, Abd al-Rahman ibn Abi Bakr al-Siddiq, Malik al-Ashtar, and others to enter the city, and causing riot inside which thrown the entire city to confusion, and opening the gate from inside to allow the Muslim forces waiting outside to overwhelm the defense, thus allowing the city to be captured despite it has very strong fortification defense.
+During the siege of al-Rastan, it is recorded that the supreme commander of Rashidun forces, Abu Ubayda, employed a certain plan that allowed Dhiraar and about 20 warriors which included al-Musayyab ibn Najaba, Dhu'l Kala al-Himyari, Amr ibn Ma'adi Yakrib al-Zubaydi, Hashim ibn Utba, Qays ibn Makshuh, Abd al-Rahman ibn Abi Bakr al-Siddiq, Malik al-Ashtar, and others to enter the city.
+They were to cause a riot inside which would throw the entire city into confusion, then open the gate from inside to allow the Muslim forces waiting outside to overwhelm the defenses, thus allowing the city to be captured despite its very strong fortifications.